 Unfortunately, it is impossible to identify mold just on appearance, as many molds appear similar.
 Mold can take on a whole rainbow of colors, depending more on variable factors like what the mold has been feeding on than the particular type of mold.
 Accurate identification of mold strains requires examination under a microscope.

 The mycotoxins produced by mold spores can be inhaled or ingested.
-Different strains of mold produce different types of mycotoxins.
+Different strains of mold produce different types of mycotoxin mold toxicity symptoms.
 Some of these are relatively mild, generally affecting only those who are sensitive.
-Others, particularly those produced by toxic mold, are quite potent and can cause mold toxicity symptoms affecting every system and organ in your body, including the brain.
+Others, particularly those produced by toxic mold, are quite potent and can affect every system and organ in your body, including the brain.
 Scientists aren’t entirely sure why mold spores produce these mycotoxins, but believe they give the molds an evolutionary advantage when competing against other organisms.

 If you have mold growing in your home, there is also a very good chance you could have bacteria growing alongside it.
-Many types of bacteria can be found growing in the same conditions that are hospitable to mold, and the mold and bacteria often work synergistically to aggravate inflammatory health conditions.
+Many types of bacteria can be found growing in the same conditions that are hospitable to mold, and the mold and bacteria often work synergistically to aggravate mold toxicity symptoms such as inflammatory health conditions.
 In many cases, people who experience fungal infections from mold exposure may also experience bacterial infections.
 Remedying these different types of infections simultaneously can be complicated.

 Mold spores are everywhere, but usually in such low concentrations that they are harmless.
 However, when conditions are right, they land on a damp surface and begin to grow.
 When we talk about having mold in your home, we’re not talking about the minute concentrations of airborne spores waiting for conditions to be right.
 We’re talking about a mold colony actively growing and producing new spores.

 Molds prefers to grow in dark, hidden places, so they can often go undetected until the problem is very severe.
-However, there are a few red flags, like mold toxicity symptoms, that can clue you into the possible presence of mold.
+However, there are a few red flags that can clue you into the possible presence of mold.

 This is the most obvious sign of mold, but one that people frequently overlook.
 Small areas of mold growth may look like a bit of dust or soot, or may seem innocuous because it’s such a small patch.
 If you see a small amount of mold, you can be sure there is a whole lot more that you can’t see.
-Even if you’re lucky, and there isn’t a whole lot more behind the walls, mold should still not be ignored, because it’s only a matter of time before it starts to grow, and even a small mold colony can produce spores mold toxicity symptoms that could negatively affect your health.
+Even if you’re lucky, and there isn’t a whole lot more behind the walls, mold should still not be ignored, because it’s only a matter of time before it starts to grow, and even a small mold colony can produce spores that could negatively affect your health causing mold toxicity symptoms.

 In some cases, it can be easy to overlook mold simply because it doesn’t appear how you expect.
 Mold can be black, grayish brown, grayish green, or even white and thready.
 If mold grows behind vinyl wallpaper, it may even be orange, pink, or purple.
 Any time you see anything that doesn’t look right, removal is a good idea.